 Btzek Lounge may be difficult to pronounce, but it’s rather easy to spot, from the top floor of the riverfront of the largest shopping complex in East Africa, Two Rivers Mall.
 With panoramic views overlooking the lush rolling hills of Rosslyn, Runda and Ruaka, there are indoor and outdoor options to meet the taste of the discerning patron.
-You can choose to sit at the boat-shaped cocktail bar at the center of the premises, but I recommend the interior tastefully furnished area if your plan is for dinner and drinks, all served by modern sounds from a well-positioned DJ.
-There’s even half of an ancient volkswagen at the heart of the dinning area just to keep things interesting.
+You can choose to sit at the boat-shaped cocktail bar at the center of the premises, but I recommend the tastefully furnished interior if your plan is for dinner and drinks, all served by modern sounds from a well-positioned DJ.
+There’s even half of an ancient Volkswagen at the heart of the dinning area, just to keep things interesting.

 Humidor Cigar Bar & Lounge

-This has to one of the most chic and classy places in Nairobi to keep it classy and enjoy a glass of champagne.
+This has to be one of the most chic and classy places in Nairobi, to keep it classy and enjoy a glass of champagne.
 The Wet Lounge is an amalgamation of awe, beauty and impeccable design, with angular and colourful corners and crevices surrounded by glitter, gleam and beautifully detailed floors and walls.
 It’s quiet confidence comes to life in the night time when the abundance of cool and warm colours intertwine to create a magical ambiance.

 La Tasca the Spanish Connection

-Any visit to Nairobi’s upmarket Westgate Mall may be marked incomplete without making a beeline to one of the petit tables in a corner of the Tapas Ceviche Bar that’s just by the main entrance, ensconced in the shade and seclusion of young shrubs and parasols.
+Any visit to Nairobi’s upmarket Westgate Mall may be marked incomplete without making a beeline to one of the petite tables in a corner of the Tapas Ceviche Bar that’s just by the main entrance, ensconced in the shade and seclusion of young shrubs and parasols.
 You can commandeer a table on the balcony and choose from a generous selection of cocktails, spirits, wines and champagnes, alongside Spanish cuisine that tickles the taste buds.
-If you chose to sit around the island bar, you can enjoy watching the mixologists and chefs whip up excellent concoctions to suit your palette.
+If you choose to sit around the island bar, you can enjoy watching the mixologists and chefs whip up excellent concoctions to suit your palette.

 Karel T Lounge